 SARUA Master’s Curriculum Development and Capacity Building Project

 The ACDI was the lead partner in a consortium of southern African universities that recently developed a Master’s curriculum in ‘Climate Change and Sustainable Development’.
 The curriculum is available to SARUA member universities to adapt and deliver, either as a self-standing Master’s level course, or as part of an existing course that wishes to bring in strong climate change components.
-The associated online platform will serve as a publishing platform for new research in the southern African region, enabling knowledge sharing and supporting a community of practice in the field of climate change and sustainable development.
-Academics interested in registering on the platform, can do so here.
+The associated online platform publishes new research in the southern African region, enabling knowledge sharing and supporting a community of practice in the field of climate change and sustainable development.

 Scientific Capacity Development (SCD) study

 ACDI led a study in scientific capacity development (SCD) in Africa.
 The SCD study was financially supported by CDKN, on behalf of the Future Climate for Africa (FCFA) research program.
 FCFA was a 5-year program to enhance scientific understanding and prediction of extreme weather and climate in sub-Saharan Africa.
 A central component of FCFA involved the development of scientific capacity in Africa, and the SCD study will help to inform FCFA’s scientific capacity development work, including recommendations based on a portfolio of potential SCD activities and approaches for FCFA.
 Other key outputs included a literature review with detailed case studies, database of SCD activities, and an evaluation framework for SCD activities.

 Thermotolerance genotypes for sustainable legume production in South Africa